 Yes, it shouldn’t happen, but it does.
 Employers can ask you to perform illegal activities during employment which obviously you should refuse.
 Did you have that awkward conversation with your boss who asked you to perform a task which violates safety laws?
 And the moment you refused you noticed the dissatisfaction on your boss’s face soon after which, he/she fired you.
 It’s not hard to guess that this is a wrongful termination scenario.
 Moreover, in this case, an employer initiates a double wrongdoing.
 Asks to agree to unlawful activity and fires you as a response.
 Remember that you can fire back!

 The violation of public policy by an employer is a wrongful termination for you.
 An employer has no right to fire you for reasons that are recognized by society as illegitimate.
 Now, it’s one thing when you skip work because it was your friend’s birthday, and another when you take that time to vote.
 In case an employer uses the latter as a termination excuse, it’s your turn to prove them wrong.
 Taking your time to serve on a jury or military are your rights and not reasons for termination.

 Dealing with Defamation

 If you went through a problematic termination process, defamation might be a real thing for you.
 And you can sue your employer for that as well.
-False accusations, aren’t just words and will ensue serious consequences.
+False accusations, aren’t just words and will ensure serious consequences.
 Your employer can make harmful statements that might later influence your chances of getting a job.
-Don’t hesitate to sue your employer if during termination or while providing references your employer made hostile statements.
+Don’t hesitate to sue your employer if upon termination or while providing references your employer made hostile statements.
 You might be glad to get away from a horrible boss, but you definitely don’t want them leaving a black mark on your career.